desiby/quest-solution/README.md

 ### Prerequisites to deploy the stack:
  - an AWS account
  - Terraform CLI v1.2 or latest
- - AWS CLI v2.0 or lastest
+ - AWS CLI v2.0 or latest

 ### How to deploy: